Reference

 extract rows and/or columns of

-to access columns or list elements by namenegative indices skip elements
+[[double square brackets to extract items from lists.$to access columns or list elements by namenegative indices skip elements

 Data frame manipulation with dplyr